 - Report the damage to your insurance company as soon as you possibly can.

 - Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, below are some tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using a mop or towels.
-(Never use a vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot wet carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some tips to help handle with the damage:
+You’ve suffered a fire loss.
+While you are waiting for help to arrive, below are some tips to help handle with the damage:

-- Carpets: Avoid walking on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.

-- Doors: Close doors in affected areas to focus smoke odors as much as possible.
+- Doors: Shut all doors in affected areas to restrict smoke odors as much as possible.

-- Food Items: Never consume food exposed to smoke or canned items that have been exposed to excessive heat.
+- Food Items: Do not consume any food exposed to smoke or canned goods that have been subjected to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your home or business is damaged by fire, storm, water, mold or other disaster, Call Paul!